jvdbreggen/imagemodedemo/README.md

 We recommend that you set two variables in the terminal you are using for the logins to the Red Hat Registry and Quay.io.

 Using Quay we recommend that when you push the images to Quay that you make the repositories *public* by selecting the repository and using the Actions to set *Make Public*
+Replace `$QUAY_PASSWORD` and `REDHAT_PASSWORD` with your passowrds.
+If you decide to use these variables, we recommend you hash encrypt the passwords in the variables.

 ```bash
 QUAY_USER="your quay.io username not the email address"